Grønlid School: Description

-Grønlid School was constructed at the east side of Kvernhushaugen in Rutle (subdivision of Gulen) equidistant to the homes in hamlets of Rutledal, Rutletangane, and Brosvik.
+Grønlid School was constructed at the east side of Kvernhushaugen in Rutle (an area within Gulen Municipality) equidistant to the homes in hamlets of Rutledal, Rutletangane, and Brosvik.
 The schoolhouse was both a school and a dwelling for the teacher.
 It consisted of one classroom, kitchen and living room on the ground floor, two bedrooms and a large attic upstairs and a full basement downstairs.
 The building was constructed with timber walls and horizontal clap boarding and the roof covered with slate, resting on a concrete foundation.

 History

 Establishment

-After a recommendation from the school board in Gulen, the municipality board determined on March 4, 1929 to construct a school in Rutledal.
+After a recommendation from the school board in Gulen, the municipal board determined on March 4, 1929 to construct a school in Rutledal.

 The school board in Gulen assembled on March 15, 1930 and the protocol shows that the case is now being handled for the third time due to protests.
 The school board upheld the sub-committee's recommendation for location.
 On March 18, 1930 the land was established as an independent property in the land register.
 On July 13, 1930, the municipality board convened with the construction of the school in Rutledal as the first agenda item.
 Builder Nils H. Austbø had provided the lowest bid at crowns 8,650 and was awarded the contract.
 The building in Rutledal was completed in 1931, and Grønlid School was inaugurated.